What's Better—A Hot Tub Or Ice Bath For Sore Back Trouble?

 Cold tubs are ice baths specifically designed for home use.
 One example is RENU's Cold Stoic TM Plunge Tank.
 Cold immersion therapy is proven to help treat inflammation, muscle soreness, and high blood pressure.
 Many cold immersion therapy mavens report elevated mood and better mindfulness as well.
 Home cold tubs are hard to beat for people with chronic sore back issues.
 So how does cold water immersion at home work?

-How Do Ice Baths Work?
+How Do Ice Bath for Lower Back Pain Work?

 RENU cold water immersion tubs help you ease into an ice bath routine by providing a wide range of operating temperatures.
 RENU cold tubs can reach temperatures as low as 39º F, but when starting with ice baths for treating your sore back, RENU enables you to adjust to milder temperatures (55º F is a good starting point for many new plungers).
 When first starting out, it's good to take it easy and only stay in for a few minutes at a time until you acclimate to the cold.